Syssos/Learning_Go/0x08_Packages/README.md

 mkdir hello && cd hello
 ```

 Once created lets start with the script that starts the main project/program.
 This is where the main function will live.
-I will use a file name "Start.go".
-Inside this script will sit the following code
+I will use a file name "Script.go".
+Inside this file will sit the following code

 ```go
 package main